Privacy Policy

 When you make an enquiry regarding counselling, I will use legitimate interest as the lawful basis for holding your personal information.

-I take the security of the data I hold about you very seriously and as such I take every effort to make sure it is kept secure in a locked filing cabinet.
+I take the security of the data I hold about you very seriously and as such I make every effort to ensure it is kept secure in a locked filing cabinet or is password-protected.

 My website does not collect analytics or use cookies.
 No user-specific data is collected by me or any third party.
-If you fill in a form on my website, that data will be temporarily stored before being sent to me.
-I will download and print the form and securely store it.
+If you fill in a Google "Client Information" form, that data will be temporarily stored before being sent to me.
+I will download and print the form and securely store it in a locked filing cabinet between counselling sessions.

 I will keep a record of your personal details which includes your name, address, telephone number, email address, date of birth, GP surgery and next of kin details, and any relevant background and medical information.
 I will keep this record of your personal details to help the counselling service run smoothly.
 Information is not shared with a third party without your prior consent unless I am required to do so by law, or if I have serious safeguarding concerns around you or others.
 If possible, I will always try to speak to you about this first.

-I will keep brief anonymised written notes of each counselling session.
-These are a summary record of the work undertaken during the session and stored securely in a locked filing cabinet.
+I will keep brief anonymised password-protected notes of each counselling session.
+These are a summary record of the work undertaken during the session and stored separately from your personal details.

 The GDPR also makes sure that I look after sensitive personal information that you may disclose to me appropriately.
 This type of information is called ‘special category personal information’.
 The lawful basis for me processing any special categories of personal information is that it is for the provision of counselling.

-For online counselling I will use Google Meet which supports compliance with GDPR.
+For online counselling I use Google Meet which supports compliance with GDPR.

 I try to be as open as I can be in terms of giving people access to their personal information.
 You have a right to ask me to correct or update your personal information or stop processing your personal information.
 You also have a right to ask for a copy of any information that I hold about you.
 For any requests for information or action regarding personal data held, please contact me by email or telephone.